seanbao/mnemonas/docs/api-reference.en.md

 ## Favorites

 Favorite paths must normalize to a non-root absolute path.
-Empty values, the root path, and root-equivalent values such as `.` are rejected with `400 Bad Request` and `MISSING_PATH` before non-admin `home_dir` authorization.
+Empty values and the root path are rejected with `400 Bad Request` and `MISSING_PATH`; values containing standalone `.` or `..` path segments are rejected with `400 Bad Request` and `INVALID_PATH`.
+This validation runs before non-admin `home_dir` authorization.

 | Method | Path | Description |
 | --- | --- | --- |